Peperehobbit01/.github/README.md

 # About Peperehobbits01

 Hi, I am Peperehobbits01!
 A small developer that likes to learn more, and that take time to make stuff correctly.
 Mostly working on my own project for now.
 I am may help open source project other then my own soon!
 I like privacy and think that it should be a standard.
-I am using Linux (not arch by the way even tho I would of wanted but, didn't have time for it) and I am working on what you could say big projects, like my Minecraft server!
+I am using Linux (not arch by the way even tho I would of wanted but, didn't have time for it) and I am working on what you could say big projects, like my Minecraft Modpack!

 # My skills right now and the ones I am learning